jefalbino/jsmart-aa-archetype/README.md

-# jsmart5-aa-archetype
+# jsmart-aa-archetype
-Maven archetype to create web project based on JSmart5 with authentication and authorization
+Maven archetype to create web project based on JSmart with authentication and authorization